The Content Tax: Understanding the Real Content Cost Shared by Government and Private Industry

 The internet has changed the customer relationship.
 Prospects prefer to educate themselves before ever speaking with a salesperson.
 Hence, we adapt to this new reality by producing more content.
 As a result, everyone is looking for ways to contain costs.
 And probably the biggest hidden cost is associated with published content.
 We want to create efficiency and economies-of-scale.

 Here are some ways to achieve that kind of success:

 - Manage from the top down: To reduce content costs, it helps to know where to focus your resources.
 VisibleThread issued a report on 29 U.S. Federal agencies that illustrates the challenges of an increasingly content-driven world.

-- Use Automated tools and Visualizations: As you’ll see in the table below, we used tools in Clarity Grader to rank the agencies on quality measures.
+- Use Automated tools and Visualizations: As you’ll see in the table below, we used tools in VisibleThread Web to rank the agencies on quality measures.
 We looked at things like the readability of the content on their websites.
-The index works like a heat map, showing which agencies need the most improvement and in which areas.
+The index works like a heat map, showing which agencies need the most improvement in their communication.

 Top down intelligence helps you keep your content governance efforts efficient.
 Insight streamlines expensive initiatives such as companywide audits to address quality issues.
 Knowledge makes it possible to reduce costs while still achieving the goal.